Published: October 9, 2019

-RTT and hypnotherapy for children is more effective than traditional approaches
+RTT® and hypnotherapy for children can be more effective than traditional approaches.

 When I initially trained, I wanted to be a child psychologist, but I found that when you're a child psychologist, you tend to have three patients: mother, father, child.
 The parents can often be struggling with their own issues and on a different page, so it was quite hard to get to the child, because you've got to go through the parent.
 That is why when I do RTT and hypnotherapy for children, I just work with the child.
 I have found it to be incredibly empowering and transformative.

 When you are a child and your needs are not met...